indichealth/indic-health-demo/README.md

 This repository represents the paper "Intent Identification and Entity Extraction for Healthcare Queries in Indic Languages", submitted in EACL 2023.

-* Link to the DEMO: Hosted on [HUGGING FACE SPACES](https://huggingface.co/spaces/indichealth/indic-health-demo)
+* Try the DEMO: Hosted on [HUGGING FACE SPACES](https://huggingface.co/spaces/indichealth/indic-health-demo)

 ![Demo](./screenshots/english_query_1.png)

 **Note**:
 * Due to space constraints, the demo is currently live only for English and Hindi Languages.
 We will make it available for other languages once the paper gets accepted.